Sick Leave and STD for Employees at or Above Position Grade 29 or Grades E, F, G, H

 Short-term disability is continuation of base salary and benefits after sick leave benefits and available paid time off have been exhausted.
 STD does not include administrative stipends or other additional compensation.
 For faculty receiving compensation from the Clinical Practices of the University of Pennsylvania (CPUP) or from other sources, this means academic base salary only.
 Sick and short-term disability pay does not include compensation attributable to CPUP.

-Sick leave benefits used intermittently or for three days or more due to a serious health condition shall run concurrently with the Family and Medical Leave (FML) under Policy 631.
+Sick leave benefits used intermittently or for three days or more due to a serious health condition shall run concurrently with Family and Medical Leave (FML) under Policy 631, if applicable.

 When an employee has been out on sick leave for more than three (3) consecutive work days, he/she is required to submit documentation from a health care provider certifying the medical necessity for the absence and the expected date of return to work.
 If the employee already has provided a certification and application for FML leave covering the same period, this shall suffice.
 Additionally, where an employee has been out on sick leave for more than three (3) consecutive work days, the supervisor is expected to notify the employee in writing that the University is provisionally designating the use of that sick leave as Family Medical Leave in addition to sick leave.